cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 The OPRF and VOPRF protocol variants in this document are based on {{JKK14}}.
-In fact, the VOPRF construction is identical to the {{JKK14}} construction, except that this document supports batching so that multiple evaluations can happen at once whilst only constructing one proof object.
-This is enabled using an established batching technique.
+In fact, the VOPRF construction is identical to the {{JKK14}} construction, except that this document supports batching so that multiple evaluations can happen at once whilst only constructing one DLEQ proof object.
+This is enabled using an established batching technique {{DGSTV18}}.

 The pseudorandomness and input secrecy (and verifiability) of the OPRF (and VOPRF) variants is based on the assumption that the One-More Gap Computational Diffie Hellman (CDH) is computationally